bedre7/abugida/README.md

   - And more...
 - It has built-in Lexer, Parser, Interpreter and Abstract Syntax Tree implemented in python with a simple syntax.

-## 🗒️ Disclaimer

-- This project is made for learning and practicing purposes only, not for production use.

 ## 👏 Acknowledgements

 - This project is inspired by Ruslan's ["Let's Build a Simple Interpreter"](https://ruslanspivak.com/lsbasi-part1/) Blog